vegaprotocol/specs/protocol/0090-VAMM-automated_market_maker.md

 - **Leverage at Bounds**: The exact volume scaling is defined by the position at the upper and lower prices.
 To determine this the commitment must be compared with what leverage that might allow at the price bounds.
 Using this parameter allows them to set a value such that `position = remaining funds * leverage at bound*`, however with the restriction that commitment must still be `>= initial margin`.
 This parameter should be optional.
 There is a separate parameter for each potential bound.
   - **Upper Bound Leverage**: `leverage_at_upper_bound`
   - **Lower Bound Leverage**: `leverage_at_lower_bound`
+- **Spread**: an optional float strictly greater than zero which defines the range around the current fair-price in which the AMM will quote no volume.

 Note that the independent long and short ranges mean that at `base price` the market maker will be flat with respect to the market with a `0` position.
 This means that a potential market maker with some inherent exposure elsewhere (likely long in many cases as a token holder) can generate a position which is always either opposite to their position elsewhere (with a capped size), thus offsetting pre-existing exposure, or zero.